jz393/jz393.github.io/writing/8-quiet-second-love.md

 fearing a Shakespearean tragedy
 we decided to part ways
 i told you i got a call
-then i left and never looked back
+then left and never looked back

 thousands of miles away
 i met someone else